zelje/flare-p-chain-indexer/README.md

 # Flare P-chain Attestation Suite

-This code implements two projects
+This code implements two projects (compiled into two executables)

-* P-chain indexer (indexer)
+* P-chain clients
 * Attestation client (services)

-## P-chain Indexer
+## P-chain Clients

+The executable can be built with `go build indexer/main/indexer.go`.
+This executable consists of several clients/cronjobs which can be enabled/disabled in the configuration file.

+* P-chain indexer
+* Uptime monitoring cronjob
+* Voting client
+* Mirroring client

+### P-chain indexer

 The P-chain indexer periodically reads blocks from an Avalanche-Go (Flare) node with enabled indexing (parameter `--index-enabled` set to true) from `/ext/index/P/block` route and writes transactions and their UTXO inputs and outputs to a MySQL database.

-The executable can be built with `go build indexer/main/indexer.go`.
+### Uptime monitoring cronjob

+The uptime monitoring cronjob periodically calls the `platform.getCurrentValidators` P-chain API route and writes all current validator node IDs thogether with "connected" flag to a MySQL database.

+### Voting client

+The voting client fetches all validators or delegators starting in a particular epoch from the MySQL database, creates a Merkle tree of their data hashes, and sends a vote transaction (epoch and Merkle tree root) to the voting contract.
+This is done for all epoch not already processes or voted for.

+### Mirroring client

+Sends the data about validators in a particuler epoch to the mirror contract.

+### Configuration

 The configuration is read from `toml` file.
 Some configuration parameters can also be configured using environment variables.
 See the list below.

 Config file can be specified using the command line parameter `--config`, e.g., `./indexer --config config.local.toml`.
 The default config file name is `config.toml`.

+Below is the list of configuration parameters for all clients.
+Clients that are not enabled can be omitted from the config file.

 ```toml
 [db]